Alec Baldwin: 1980–1992: Rise to prominence

-Baldwin's first acting role was as Billy Aldrich in the NBC daytime soap opera The Doctors from 1980 to 1982.
-In the fall 1983, he starred in the short-lived television series Cutter to Houston.
+Baldwin's first acting role was as Billy Aldrich in the NBC daytime soap opera The Doctors from August 20, 1980, to 1982.
+In the fall of 1983, he starred in the short-lived television series Cutter to Houston.
+Baldwin made his television movie debut playing the titular Sheriff Ed Cassaday in The Sheriff and the Astronaut (1984).
 He went on to appear as the brother of Valene Ewing and son of Lilimae Clements (played by Joan Van Ark and Julie Harris, respectively) in Knots Landing from 1984 to 1985.
-In 1986 Baldwin starred in Dress Gray, a four-hour made-for-television miniseries, as an honest cadet sergeant who tries to solve the mystery of a murdered gay classmate.
-In 1998 he became the third narrator and George Carlin's replacement for the fifth and sixth seasons of Thomas & Friends.
-In 2000 he starred in "Thomas and the Magic Railroad" as Mr. Conductor.
-He left the show in 2002 after winning the role of Lawrence Quinn in The Cat in the Hat and was replaced by Michael Brandon.
+In 1986, Baldwin starred in Dress Gray, a four-hour made-for-television miniseries, as an honest cadet sergeant who tries to solve the mystery of a murdered gay classmate.
+Baldwin made his Broadway debut in 1986 in a revival of Joe Orton's Loot alongside Zoë Wanamaker, Željko Ivanek, Joseph Maher, and Charles Keating.
+This production closed after three months.